ouxiaogu/User-Guides/Markdown-Note.md

 1. Gauge Check, FEM data check
 2. SFF file setting
   - The MSD and OuterSigma value would not been loaded in, when the machine type in SFF and in tachyon GUI are not the same.
 With Qi-tong's help, unzip the SFF file, change MachineType in ADELler.xml from *AT:NXT1950i* to *NXT:1950i*, then generate the new SFF, and use it in job.
 The new SFF have been sent to How.
-  - loading SFF function in current tachyon UI is very confused, give a guide flow in PLT-26633.
+  - loading SFF function in current tachyon UI is very confused, give the flow map in PLT-26633
 3. Cost Weight adjustment
   - condition weight
   - anchor pattern